 How to Create An Effective Storyboard

 In developing eLearning courses, many instructional designers and course developers rely on what is called the ADDIE Model.
-This model provides a step-by-step process for planning and creating online training programs.
+This model provides a step-by-step process for planning and creating online training software.
 It consists of five components:

 Before you start creating a storyboard for your eLearning course, you should do a thorough training needs analysis.
 This will enable you to determine the objectives for your eLearning course, the areas you need to focus on, and the type of learners who need to attend the training.

 So, before anything else, find out your target audience, their skill level, and their learning needs.
 This will guide how you develop your eLearning course storyboard.

 This is the phase where real course development begins.
 Based on your analysis of the training needs in the previous step, you now start to give some preliminary structure to your eLearning course.

 This is when you come up with a logical blueprint or prototype of the course.
 The selection of the type of content and media for each course module is one aspect of this step.
 Here you are systematically deploying the learning materials available to you.